The Pushing Tin

 The two-mile loop itself is reached via an out-and-back singletrack

-mile away, making the minimum ride 3.1 miles.
+along the parkway.
+The minimum ride is 3 miles.
 The most popular route is

 4.5 miles total.
 Weather permitting, this is